 - Provide parental leave and adoption assistance.

-- Make every month or day a fun holiday theme day, here is a list to choose from the 2017 holidays.
+- Make every month or day a fun holiday theme day.
+For example, here is a fun holiday list.

 - Celebrate a goal that you accomplish as a team not as an individual.

-- Bring food trucks to the office, if you are a small office check if you can partner with other nearby businesses.
+- Bring food trucks to the office.
+Also, If you are a small office, check if you can partner with other nearby businesses.

-- Give your employees gift cards to movie theaters or local restaurants as a thank you for a job well done or if a customer compliments an employee.
+- Give your team gift cards to movie theaters or local restaurants.
+Provide these as a thank you for a job well done or if a customer compliments an employee.

 - Offer Spotify music monthly membership or $30/month to purchase books on Kindle.